Party Wall Award clauses

 Really? for ~4.5 m of excavation which had unfettered access from the road.

-An exclusion clause, it is very difficult to successfully implement any clause that absolves from any liability or responsibility from something they agree to.
+An exclusion clause- it is very difficult to successfully implement any clause that absolves someone from any liability or responsibility from something they agree to.

-What you are saying here is that you are quite happy to agree matters ‘or accept ??’ with anyone on site but do not accept responsibility for what you have just agreed to.
+What he is saying here is that you are quite happy to agree matters ‘or accept them??’ with anyone on site but do not accept responsibility for what you have just agreed to.
 Why would you be agreeing structural issues if you are not suitably qualified? as was the case here.
-In essence you can agree how something is done with
+In essence, the surveyors have just agreed an Award but absolve themselves from any responsibility for the Award that they expect others to adhere to.